Making the Transition to Management

 Learn how to delegate.
 Effective managers give employees sufficient authority, autonomy and resources based on their skill level and experience.
 Employees with less experience may need more support and supervision, while experienced workers can usually perform well with less direction.

 Handle any problems as quickly as possible.
 The longer you wait, the bigger a problem becomes.
 Keep constructive feedback focused on the work – not on personalities.
 Your goal is to improve performance, not to lay blame.
-Instead of saying, “You always miss deadlines,” you could say, “This project is taking longer than we expected.
+Instead of saying, “You always miss deadlines,” you might say, “This project is taking longer than we expected.
 Where did we fall behind, and what are your ideas for getting back on track?”
 Focus the conversation on behaviour and outcomes.
 Keep dated notes on key events for use later in performance reviews.
 Give constructive feedback or reprimands in private, never in public.

 You’ll experience many changes as you grow into your new role.
 Expect some growing pains along the way as you move into a new position of leadership and responsibility.
 It may take as long as a year for you to feel comfortable in your new role.
 You will know you have made a successful transition to management when you and your employees are performing confidently and competently – and when your department and company are working in harmony to reach shared goals.